AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 But only local handlers are allowed under the second alternative so the lack of a local handler in :ada:`Value` would result in the last-chance handler being invoked.
-The handler for :ada:`Constraint_Error` in :ada:`Some_Process` only applies to the code in the body of :ada:`Some_Process` under this alternative approach.
+The handler for :ada:`Constraint_Error` in :ada:`Some_Process` under this alternative approach.

 So far we've only illustrated handling the :ada:`Constraint_Error`